oasci/conda-poetry-liaison/README.md

 We use [bump-my-version](https://github.com/callowayproject/bump-my-version) to release a new version.
 This will create a git tag that is used by [poetry-dynamic-version](https://github.com/mtkennerly/poetry-dynamic-versioning) to generate version strings and update `CHANGELOG.md`.

-For example, to bump the `minor` version you would run the following command.
+For example, to bump the `minor` version, you would run the following command.

 ```bash
 poetry run bump-my-version bump minor
 ```

-After releasing a new version, you need to push and include all tags.
+After releasing a new version, you must push and include all tags.

 ```bash
 git push --follow-tags